 Take advantage of loyalty programs

-Quite often when you travel for work, you are able to use loyalty programs.
-If your credit card offers points, everything you pay for while you are away, accumulates points.
-Same can be applied for loyalty programs with airlines, hotels, car rentals, etc. It’s a great way to use business travel for offsetting your personal travel at a later time.
+When you travel for work, you can often use loyalty programs.
+If your credit card offers points, everything you pay for while you are away accumulates points.
+The same can be applied to loyalty programs with airlines, hotels, car rentals, etc. It’s a great way to use business travel to offset your trip at a later time.

 This won’t necessarily work if your company has a corporate card or does not allow employees to take advantage of loyalty programs.
-It’s always good to inquire before you travel, in case you are missing out on valuable points.
+It’s always good to inquire before you travel, so you miss out on valuable points.

 Final thoughts on business travel

 Business travel is not always easy.
 However, it’s often a privilege rather than a punishment.
-Some people excel at it and end up doing it for a long time.
-Other get tired and burnt out, which it totally understandable.
-It can be an incredible opportunity, it comes with a cost.
-It really depends on each person and their personal situation.
-Managing business travel allows you to deal better with.
-It’s not always easy, but in the end, definitely wort it.
+Some people excel at it and do it for a long time.
+Others get tired and burnt out, which is understandable.
+It can be an incredible opportunity, and it comes with a cost.
+It depends on each person and their situation.
+Managing business travel allows you to deal better with it.
+It’s not always easy, but in the end, definitely worth it.